IPv6 Implementation beyond theory & How playing with RA messages may be issue-istic

 RA messages will need to have also the O flag set.
 With the O flag end hosts will tell the router that they will use DHCP but only for the “O” other options.
 In the first place that other option will be DNS server IPv6 address which is not possible to get from router RA messages.
 Why?
 I’m sure that’s the most frequent IPv6 question.
 The fellows who made the RFC 4861 documents didn’t put that option inside RA Router Advertisement Message Format.

 I did try to find a reason why not.
-Maybe the only partially reasonable answer is that DNS is hierarchical system that needs to be centralized inside a network architecture and routers as devices that are running routing processes are distributed system (at least before we see SDN in real life).
-So the answer will be that is not okay to put allocation of DNS address rule on a system that is not centralized.
+Maybe the only partially reasonable answer is that DNS is a hierarchical system that needs to be centralised inside a network architecture and routers as devices that are running routing processes are distributed system (at least before we see SDN in real life).
+So the answer will be that is not okay to put allocation of DNS address rule on a system that is not centralised.
 It means that if you need to change DNS in a network with a lot of routers that are sending RA messages on their local subnets you would need to change the config on all routers one by one.
-That is the best answer that I did find until now, but this sounds more like excuse that a real reason for this decision.
-If you put all the info together the answer that fellows from RFC 4861 did actually made the wrong decision is in existence of fairly new RFC 6106 that proposes addition od DNS IPv6 address allocation in RA message.
+That is the best answer that I did find until now, but this sounds more like an excuse that a real reason for this decision.
+If you put all the info together with the answer that fellows from RFC 4861 did actually make the wrong decision is in existence of fairly new RFC 6106 that proposes addition od DNS IPv6 address allocation in RA message.